tammy-webdev/OpenClassroomsProjects/README.md

 Other features:
  - When you click on a restaurant, the list of reviews is shown.
 Also show the Google Street View photo via the corresponding API!
  - A filter tool allows the display of restaurants that have between X and Y stars.
-The map is be updated in real-time to show the corresponding restaurants.
+The map is updated in real-time to show the corresponding restaurants.
  - Add a review about an existing restaurant.
 Once a review or restaurant has been added, it appears immediately on the map.
  - Add a restaurant by clicking on a specific place on the map.
 A new marker will show the position of the new restaurant.